-Equipment: Flipcharts, markers, pens, paper, post-it notes.
-Materials: Facilitator presentation, internet connection to be able to show online video.
-Room: Configure for round table discussion or small groups for larger teams.
-Attendees: If some team members cannot attend due to geographic location, they may participate remotely via teleconference.
-In such cases, the session materials should be shared in advance via email.
-Facilitators: Before the session, facilitators should gather relevant information from the patient safety survey relevant to their organisation to identify positive and negative aspects of patients' experience of care in the organisation.
+Equipment: Laptop/phone, internet connection, a quiet space, pen and paper.
+Materials: Facilitator presentation Email OUTCOME TEMPLATE to your team members in advance.
+Room: Zoom (Premium Account for security) or Skype Attendees: All team members and available stakeholders should be invited to participate remotely via teleconference.
+If they are unable to attend, they may be asked to pre-submit suggestions for enhancing person-centred care.
+In such cases, session materials should be shared in advance via email.
+Facilitators: Before the session, facilitators should gather relevant information from the patient safety survey relevant to their team/organisation to identify positive and negative aspects of patients' experience of care in the organisation.